peterhinch/micropython-async/TUTORIAL.md

  1. ``aledflash.py`` Flashes the four Pyboard LED's asynchronously for 10s.
 The simplest uasyncio demo.
 Import it to run.
  2. ``apoll.py`` A device driver for the Pyboard accelerometer.
 Demonstrates the use of a coroutine to poll a device.
 Runs for 20s.
+Import it to run.
  3. ``aswitch.py`` This provides classes for interfacing switches and pushbuttons and also a software retriggerable delay object.
 Pushbuttons are a generalisation of switches providing logical rather than physical status along